 The April 20 school board meeting for Williamston Community Schools began with a public hearing about cyber-bullying amendments to the district’s Bullying Policy and Rules.
 Although the bullying policy had been updated in 2012, it was updated again to include cyber-bullying.
 Later during the school board meeting, the members of the school board unanimously voted to revise the policy to include cyber-bullying, which is defined as aggressive behavior toward another person that takes place via any type of electronic communication was never explicitly stated in the 2012 bullying policy.
 The updated policy says that any students who feel they’re victims of cyber-bullying should report the issue to their principal or assistant principal, whereas before that was only the case for bullying and/or hazing.
 After the meeting, many parents expressed joy that the update had been approved, including parents who don’t allow their kids much time on social media or the Internet, stating that regardless of how much time they spend on the Internet, the update makes them feel more comfortable allowing their children to spend time on the Internet.

-Gary Wilson is a resident of Haven of Rest.
+Gary Wilson is a resident of Haven of Rest, one of the adult day care centers near me.
 He enjoys living there because he says he is a youngster and can help out the other residents.
 Wilson is 64.
 Agnes Dexter, a resident at Crosaires, feels she fits in with the other residents there age-wise.
 “We’re all getting close to the same category – 90 and beyond,” she said.

 Williamston, a town known for small, kitschy businesses, is starting to gain fame for a new niche market, weddings.
 The idea began with Dawn-Marie Joseph, the owner of popular wedding businesses The Wedding Gallery, Gracie’s Place, Vivee’s Floral Market, and soon, the Blue Button Bakery.
 “While I put together a marketing company for the organization, it’s by no means me who is in charge,” explained Joseph.
 “A group of us have been meeting just to network.
 The thing we realized that we all had in common was the wedding industry.”